Fighting Deepfake Fraud Takes a Layered Approach

 Deepfakes and financial fraud

-According to Regular Forensics, over a third of companies will experience deepfake voice fraud, and 29% will be taken in by deepfake video fraud.
+According to Regula Forensics, over a third of companies will experience deepfake voice fraud, and 29% will be taken in by deepfake video fraud.
 And this is all happening with alarming speed.
-Deepfake attacks using face swap technology to bypass remote identity verification alone increased by 704% in 2023, according to SC Media.
+Deepfake attacks using face swap technology to bypass remote identity verification increased by 704% in 2023, according to SC Media.

 How deepfakes are made